 We provided information about the Census in different ways, including easy-to-read accessible formats.

-The Census website and online Census form aimed to meet the WCAG 2.0 Level AA online accessibility standards.
+The Census website and online Census form met the WCAG 2.0 Level AA online accessibility standards.
 We included options for people to be able to log in and complete their form even if they could not use the letter we sent – you could get a Census number and complete your form when you were ready.

 We provided resources for people in the deaf/hard of hearing and blind/low vision communities, including: